Leukemia Quiz

 blood cells.

-2. Leukemia is divided into two distinct types: acute, which progresses quickly, and
+2. Leukemia is divided into 2 distinct types: acute, which

 You didn't answer this question.